STMicroelectronics/stm32f0xx-hal-driver/README.md

 ## Overview

-**STM32Cube** is an STMicroelectronics original initiative to ease the developers life by reducing efforts, time and cost.
+**STM32Cube** is an STMicroelectronics original initiative to ease developers' life by reducing efforts, time and cost.

 **STM32Cube** covers the overall STM32 products portfolio.
 It includes a comprehensive embedded software platform delivered for each STM32 series.
    * The CMSIS modules (core and device) corresponding to the ARM(tm) core implemented in this STM32 product.